B-Anand18/DocuMind/README.md

 ## ✨ Features

 ### 🎯 Core Capabilities
-- **📤 Multi-Source Ingestion** - Upload PDFs or crawl entire websites
+- **📤 Multi-Source Ingestion** - Upload PDFs, crawl websites, or extract YouTube transcripts
+- **🎥 YouTube Integration** - Chat with video content using transcripts
 - **🧠 Smart Q&A** - Ask natural language questions about your content
-- **📍 Source Citations** - Every answer includes exact page numbers and excerpts
+- **📍 Source Citations** - PDF/URL answers include page numbers and excerpts
 - **🔄 Auto-Clear** - Fresh start with each upload (no data leakage)
 - **⚡ Real-time Processing** - In-memory PDF handling for speed
 - **🌐 Web Crawling** - Index up to 30 pages from any website
+- **🎯 Smart Retrieval** - Dynamic chunk retrieval based on query complexity

 ### 🔒 Smart & Secure
 - **Context-Aware** - Knows current date for accurate calculations
 - **No Hallucinations** - Only answers from your documents
 - **Rate Limiting** - Max 30 pages per crawl to control costs
 - **Temporary Storage** - PDFs processed in-memory, not saved
+- **LangSmith Logging** - Full observability and monitoring

 ---